-Owning a website is also an added skill that can increase your hireability.
+Owning a website is also an added skill that can increase your chances of being hired.
 Some clients will require you to upload the articles to their website.
 If you have been uploading blog posts for your site, it gets easier.

-What do you want to achieve through your writing?
+What do you want to achieve through your content writing?

-You should determine whether you want to inform, persuade or even offer buying guides.
+As a content writer, do you want to inform, persuade, or even offer buying guides?
 Choose what you want your content writing to address.
 Know why you exist and position yourself as such.

-Also, get to know the audience that you are writing for and create compelling articles for that group.
+Also, get to know the audience that you are writing for and create compelling articles for the readers.

 What is your content strategy?